Neural-Arena-DAO/docs/whitepaper/core-team.md

 ![v1ctor](./img/victor.png)

-## **Michelle Luna** - graphic designer
+## **Michelle Luna** - art director
-Proficient in tools such as Figma and Inkscape, she excels at creating user-friendly and visually appealing interfaces.
+Proficient in tools such as Figma and Inkscape, she excels at creating user-friendly and visually appealing interfaces and logos.

 She loves computers and crypto (and dogs too)!